 ‘Sorting began immediately.
 The Jews over there, the Sinti over there, the Poles over there and so forth.
 Everything was organised.
 You were taken to a doctor.
 He gave a signal, mostly with a bell… You had to roll up your sleeve and a Pole – his name was Bogdan – tattooed a number on your arm with a sort of pen.
 Z 6084 was my number.’

-After a few days Otto was moved to the Gypsy camp in Auschwitz-Birkenau, where many of his family members were held, including his sister and grandmother.
+After a few days Otto was moved to the so-called Gypsy camp in Auschwitz-Birkenau, where many of his family members were held, including his sister and grandmother.
 Day-to-day life in the camp was unimaginable, that of beatings, starvation, work, sickness and death.

 ‘I do not know whether today if I were to walk by a pile of corpses I would be totally without feelings, but at Birkenau I had got used to it.
 The corpses were part of our daily routine.’

-After a failed attempt to liquidate the Gypsy camp at Birkenau, the decision was made to transport many of those who were still able to work to other camps.
+After a failed attempt to liquidate the so-called Gypsy camp at Birkenau, the decision was made to transport many of those who were still able to work to other camps.
 At first Otto did not want to leave his grandmother – but she told him that he must go while she stayed with children who had lost their parents.

 On 2 August 1944 Otto and 1,407 others were loaded on to a train which left for the Buchenwald concentration camp at around 7pm.
-That same evening SS guards surrounded all those remaining at the Gypsy Family Camp, loaded them on to lorries and drove them to the gas chambers where they were murdered.
+That same evening SS guards surrounded all those remaining at the so-called Gypsy Family Camp, loaded them on to lorries and drove them to the gas chambers where they were murdered.

 From Buchenwald, Otto was moved to Mittelbau-Dora concentration camp, then to Bergen-Belsen where he was liberated by British troops along with 60,000 other prisoners.
 He soon found himself admitted to a hospital to recover.